Sergey842248/Music/README.md

       alt='Get it on GitHub'
       height="80">](https://github.com/Sergey842248/Music/releases/latest)

-## 🧭 Navigation never been made easier
-Self-explanatory interface without overloaded menus.

-## 🎨 Colorful
-You can choose between three different main themes: Clearly White, Kinda Dark and AMOLED.
-Select your favorite accent color from a color palette.

-## 🏠 Home
-Where you can view your recently/top played artists, albums and favorite songs.
-No other music player has this feature.

 ## 📦 Included Features
 -  Base 3 themes (Clearly White, Kinda Dark and AMOLED)
 -  Chromecast support